A

 Introduction to Interior Design

-This course introduces interior design covering the principles and elements of interior design with emphasis on the history of architecture, interior design, art, and furniture.
+This course introduces students to the principles and elements of interior design with a brief introduction to the history of architecture, interior design, art, and furniture.
+Course requirements include readings, discussions, and guest lectures.

 I